-All infractions of the Code of Conduct may result in In School Suspension.
-Tardiness to school, truant to class and zero tolerance violations are examples of infractions with specified consequences.
+All infractions of the Code of Conduct may result in Daytime Disciplinary Class.
+Tardiness to school, unexcused and partial unexcused, truant to class and zero tolerance violations are examples of infractions with specified consequences.
 Repeated infractions may result in OSS.

-Students will be able to make up work while in ISS.
-Electronic Devices, including iPods, MP3s and cell phones are not permitted in ISS and must be checked in at the start of the day.
+Students will be able to make up work while in DDC.
+Electronic Devices, including personal gaming systems, e-tablets, iPods, and cell phones are not permitted in DDC and must be checked in at the start of DDC.

-Removal from ISS may result in a student receiving OSS.
+Removal from DDC may result in a student receiving OSS.